Child health policy

-The YWCA Child Enrichment Programs in an effort to keep children and staff as healthy as possible have developed the following child health policy.
+The YWCA Child Enrichment Programs have developed the following child health policy to keep children and staff as healthy as possible.

 - Fever of 101 or greater (armpit) with signs and/or symptoms of illness or behavior change